-- 12.3.1 The specific Nationals track layout will not be run on prior to the race except for a minimum of two and a maximum of four days prior to the event.
-Permanent (nonadjustable) on-road courses and oval tracks of all surfaces may be excluded from this rule. - 12.3.2 Qualifying will use IFMAR Starts.
+- 12.3.1 The specific Nationals track and/or track layout will not be run on for a period of 3 days prior to the RMT controlled practice day.
+Except for one day of Host controlled practice to take place the day prior to the RMT controlled practice day.
+If the host opts to host practice the Nationals track and/or layout will not be run on for a period of 3 days prior to the Host controlled practice day. - 12.3.2 Qualifying will use IFMAR Starts.
 On a track with low lap times, starting will be by rows. - 12.3.3 All cars must cross the timing loop prior to the start of every race to verify correct transponder operation and proper vehicle numbers. - 12.3.4 Personal transponders will be required at level 5 races.
 These must be uniquely numbered per driver.
-No sharing of PTs between drivers is allowed, although an individual driver may use a single PT for all vehicles entered. - 12.3.5 Except for Carpet On road, Oval, and 1:5 scale events, qualifying will be based on the ROAR Qual-Points System.
+No sharing of PT's between drivers is allowed, although an individual driver may use a single PT for all vehicles entered. - 12.3.5 Except for Carpet On road, Oval, and 1:5 scale events, qualifying will be based on the ROAR Qual-Points System.
 Oval and 1/5 scale events will use each entrant's single fastest laps/time in a heat to determine the qualifying order.

-12.3.6 ROAR Qual-Points system:
+12.3.6 ROAR Qual-Points System: